 Once you’ve determined that ventilation is necessary, follow these steps to perform ventilation safely and efficiently on the patient:

-EMS responders encounter asthmatic patients in a variety of environments (schools, playgrounds, public facilities and other locations that don’t have wall-mounted suction units), but transporting the patient isn’t always possible or safe.
+EMS responders encounter asthmatic patients in a variety of environments (schools, playgrounds, public facilities, and other locations that don’t have wall-mounted suction units), but transporting the patient isn’t always possible or safe.
 Stocking your kit with the right emergency suction units and medications is vital for tending to asthmatic patients in any setting.

 For help choosing the right equipment, download SSCOR’s free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

-Editor's Note: This blog was originally published in May 2022.
+Editor's Note: This blog was originally published in December 2022.
 It has been re-published with additional up-to-date content.